brevettiai/brevettiai-docs/generated/developers/python-sdk-brevettiai/1_brevettiai_web_api_documentation.md

 This document shows how this api can be used to get access to datasets and create a model training job.

 Web access is granted with your website user, allowing you to automate tasks on the platform.
-In Python this is achieved through the **BrevettiAI** objec
+In Python this is achieved through the **BrevettiAI** object.

 To explore the code by examples, please run the in the notebook that can be found on colab on this link [1 Brevettiai Web Api Documentation](https://githubtocolab.com/brevettiai/brevettiai-docs/blob/master/src/developers/python-sdk-brevettiai/1_brevettiai_web_api_documentation.ipynb)